sebadob/hiqlite/README.md

 ## Project Status

 This project is in a very early phase and I have quite a few things on the TODO before I would consider it to be ready for testing in a real application.
-Until it hits v0.1.0, I will not not care about any changelog or keeping track of changes, because it costs more time and effort than it's worth at this point.
+Until it hits v0.1.0, I will not not care about any changelog or something like that, because it costs more time and effort than it's worth at this point.

-However, you can take a look at the integration test or the example.
-These do work fine so far, but I am sure that there are quite a few logic bugs.
-I also have many panics and assertions in case of logic errors all over the code.
+However, you can take a look at the integration test (`hiqlite/tests/`) or the example.
+These do work fine so far.
+I do have many panics (that hopefully don't happen ^^) and assertions in case of logic errors all over the code.
 I'd rather have my application panic so I can catch the error immediately than missing an error log and ending up in an inconsistent state.

-An integration test for the currently implemented features does exist.
-Issues and discussions are not available in this early stage.
+Issues and discussions are not available on purpose in this early stage.
 It would simply not make any sense before v0.1.0.
 I will also push directly to `main` until it's hitting the first release, which will most probably break the examples from time to time.
-There is an initial **0.0.1 tag**, just in case I break the examples on `main` before the first release.
+There is an initial [0.0.1 Tag](https://github.com/sebadob/hiqlite/tree/v0.0.1), just in case I do break them.

 ## Why